Surely nothing can be more exciting than the run down to the festive Christmas Holiday. Enjoy my articles on this wonderful time of year.

 19. Handwritten Note

 It doesn't cost a thing to write out a few notes.
-If you can't think of anything to say yourself, then look up some positive quotations online that you can add in for an uplifting way to start the day.
+If you can't think of anything to say yourself, then look up some positive quotations online that you can jot down for an uplifting way to start the day.

 20. A Tiny Flower or Plant